 In order to successfully achieve planning permission for the scheme an extensive consultation exercise was required.
 The effectiveness of the consultation process and the resulting thoroughness of the successful planning application that Kendall Kingscott presented is demonstrated in the comments of the planning committee who stated that this was the best submission they had seen for some considerable time.

 The scheme is designed to meet Design Quality Standards, achieving Code for Sustainable Homes Level 3 for the apartments and Level 4 for the houses, BREEAM Very Good for the Commercial Space.

-Gainsborough Square is a finalist in the West of England regional LABC Building Excellence Awards for Best High Volume New Housing Development and was awarded a 2015 Design Quality Award by Bristol Civic Society.
+Gainsborough Square was a finalist in the West of England regional LABC Building Excellence Awards for Best High Volume New Housing Development and was awarded a 2015 Design Quality Award by Bristol Civic Society.
 The project was also a Regional Finalist in the Civic Trust 2016 awards.